Skip to content

 Friction.
 The tufts are compressed into holes slightly smaller than they are.
 The bamboo grips them mechanically.
 Hold strength matches or exceeds adhesive attachment in testing.
 If a tuft loosened (rare), it would come out as a visible clump — not as invisible chemical leaching over months.

-Your oral mucosa is 40–60× more permeable than your skin (Shojaei, 1998).
+Your oral mucosa is up to 4000× more permeable than your skin (Shojaei, 1998).
 It’s why medications work under the tongue in minutes.
 Anything that dissolves or leaches during brushing — adhesive residue, nylon fragments, coating chemicals — absorbs through that tissue and enters your bloodstream directly, bypassing the liver.

 Epoxy resin (contains BADGE), polyurethane, and four hot-melt types: EVA (ethylene-vinyl acetate), polyamide, PUR (reactive polyurethane), and SIS (styrene-isoprene-styrene).
 All petroleum-derived.
 All used in the bamboo toothbrush industry.
 None tested for chronic oral mucosal exposure.